Thick-legged Flower Beetle

 A fine weather beetle the Thick-legged Flower Beetle is a pollinator of many open-structured flowers including Cow Parsley, Ox-eye Daisy and Bramble.
 These beetles are most frequently spotted in bright sunlight on flower heads on warm to hot days.

-• Population Trend: In the UK the Thick-legged Flower Beetle was formerly very local and restricted in the south of England but following a period of expansion since the 1990’s it is now common throughout southern England and Wales and there are a few records further north to the Scottish borders.
-So far there are very few records from Ireland
+- Population Trend: In the UK, the Thick-legged Flower Beetle was formerly very local and restricted to the south of England, but following a period of expansion since the 1990’s, it is now common throughout southern England and Wales and there are a few records further north to the Scottish borders.
+So far there are very few records from Ireland.

-• Threats: The Thick-legged Flower Beetle as a species is currently enjoying a period of expansion; predators include birds, toads and other insect eating creatuers.
+- Threats: The Thick-legged Flower Beetle as a species is currently enjoying a period of expansion; predators include birds, toads and other insect eating creatures.

 How you can help: